brutus/boozelib/README.rst

 packages": ``sudo pip install nose`` or trough your OS package management, eg:
 ``sudo apt-get install python-nose`` or the like.

-If you don't have pip_ isntalled, you can get it with two commands:
+If you don't have pip_ installed, you can get it with two commands:

   ``$ sudo curl http://python-distribute.org/distribute_setup.py | python``